The Cost of Doing Nothing About Your Workflow Issues

 - A lawsuit due to inconsistent hiring procedures.

-- An unfortunate tweet published by without proper approval.
+- An unfortunate tweet published without proper approval.

 - Rampant, unreported safety violations.